 World Health Organization (WHO)

-NGLS also received financial support for its activities from the Governments of Canada, Catalonia, Finland, France, The Netherlands, Spain, Sweden, Switzerland and Norway, as well as the Organisation Internationale de la Francophonie (OIF), the Ford Foundation, and the Rockefeller Brothers Fund.
+The governments of Canada, Catalonia, Finland, France, The Netherlands, Spain, Sweden, Switzerland, Norway and the UK, as well as the Organisation Internationale de la Francophonie (OIF).

 Beth Peoch, Officer in Charge

-Ms. Peoch joined NGLS in Geneva in September 2001 as editor of NGLS’s publications.
+Beth Peoch joined UN-NGLS in Geneva in September 2001 as editor of UN-NGLS’s publications.
 She oversees the development, management and implementation of UN-NGLS’s communication strategy, and has been responsible for contributed to the writing, editing and production of numerous publications.
 Beth has served as Officer in Charge of the Geneva and New York offices since June 2011.
-Prior to joining UN-NGLS, she worked for Smithsonian Magazine in Washington DC as advertising production manager, and in the Economics and Trade Unit at the United Nations Environment Programme in Geneva where she contributed to analytical and policy papers and country reports.
+Prior to joining UN-NGLS, she worked for Smithsonian Magazine in Washington DC for several years as advertising production manager, and later in the Economics and Trade Unit at the United Nations Environment Programme in Geneva where she contributed to analytical and policy papers and country reports.
 She holds a B.A. in journalism and creative writing from Oklahoma State University (US) and an M.A. in communications, media and public relations from the University of Leicester (UK).
 She belongs to various writing communities and organizations.

 Hamish Jenkins, Programme Officer